bronsonhill/physiobot/README.md

 # Physiotherapy Bot

-An interactive learning tool for physiotherapy students to practice patient consultations and receive expert feedback.
+An interactive learning platform for physiotherapy students to practice patient assessments and receive supervisor feedback using AI.

 ## Overview

-This application provides a simulated environment for physiotherapy students to:
-1. Conduct mock patient interviews (Activity 1)
+This application consists of two main components:
+1. A simulated patient conversation where students can practice their subjective assessment skills
+2. A simulated supervisor conversation where students receive feedback on their patient interaction

+### How It Works

+1. Students log in using their unique identifier
-2. Receive detailed feedback from an AI supervisor (Activity 2)
+2. They conduct a subjective assessment with an AI patient

-The system uses AI to simulate both a patient with specific conditions and a supervisor who evaluates the student's communication skills and assessment techniques.
+3. After completing the patient conversation, they can discuss their performance with an AI supervisor
+4. All conversations are saved to MongoDB for review

 ## Features